Skip to Content

 • Step 2

-Note that there are 2 tabs for this step.
+Note that there are 2 tabs for this tutorial step (above).

-• You can instead do the second tab, Import Project, which will bypass the nitty gritty of adding and stylizing components, and instead teach you how to import an SAP Build Apps project into an existing project.
+• With Quick Import of UI, you can skip most of the work and simply import our skeleton project.
+You will bypass the nitty gritty of adding and stylizing components, but you will still learn how to import an SAP Build Apps project.
 This way is much faster.

 • Step 3

-You need to enable SAP BTP authentication since you want to use SAP BTP destinations.
+You need to enable SAP BTP authentication because you want to use SAP BTP destinations, and users need to be authenticated to use them.

 2. Click Enable Authentication.